z2-2z/peacock/README.md

 This project is a reimplementation of [Gramatron](https://github.com/HexHive/Gramatron) that is

-- __performant__: 4x higher throughput than Gramatron or LibAFL's Gramatron implementation
+- __performant__: 4x higher throughput than LibAFL's Gramatron implementation
 - __versatile__: usable with LibAFL, libfuzzer, in a custom AFL++ mutator or standalone
 - __easy to use__: no more orchestration of different scripts to get the fuzzing campaign running, everything is batteries-included
 - __extendable__: at its core, peacock is a library that you can use at your leisure to customize every step of the grammar fuzzing process
 - __backwards compatible__: it works with grammars that you have already written for other tools

+## What's inside
+1. A __standalone fuzzer__ similar to afl-fuzz that employs grammar-based mutations
+2. __LibAFL components__ to build your own grammar-based fuzzer
+3. Grammar mutation procedure generated as __C code__ that you can employ in other contexts

 ## How to use it
 Clone the repo and execute